RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition: Results and Analysis

 \faLightbulbO~\textbf{Finding 5.
 Implementation Diversity and Equifinality in Successful Patches.} Even in successful cases where patches pass all tests, recall at the task and step levels does not reach 1.0.
-For example, within the \emph{Success} subgroup, \texttt{Recall@Tasks} ranges from 0.841 to 0.858 across agents, and \texttt{Recall@Steps} ranges from 0.515 to 0.565.
-These results indicate that agents can achieve functional correctness without strictly following the \emph{Reasoning Ground Truth}.
-This observation reflects a fundamental characteristic of software development: a functional objective can be implemented through multiple implementation paths.
-An agent can deviate from the ground truth but still produce a successful patch.
-Consequently, the recall metrics in RACE-bench evaluate alignment with human reasoning rather than strict matching to a single prescribed solution.
+For example, within the \emph{Success} subgroup, \texttt{Recall@Tasks} ranges from 0.841 to 0.858, and \texttt{Recall@Steps} ranges from 0.515 to 0.565.
+These results indicate that agents can achieve functional correctness without strictly following the \dx{\emph{Reference Reasoning}}.
+This reflects a fundamental characteristic of software development: a functional objective can be implemented through multiple implementation paths.
+An agent can deviate from the \dx{reference} but still produce a successful patch. \dx{Consequently, the recall metrics in \appname evaluate alignment with developer-accepted reference reasoning rather than strict matching to a single prescribed solution.}

-\faLightbulbO~\textbf{Finding 6.
-Step-Level Reasoning Alignment is the Strongest Predictor of Patch Success.} Across all evaluated agents, the most significant divergence between \emph{Success} and \emph{Failure (excluding apply-fail)} subgroups occurs at the step decomposition level.
-Specifically, regardless of the final test result, \texttt{Score@Goal} remains stable across cases.
-In contrast, \texttt{Recall@Files} decreases by an average of 23.3\% in apply-success but test-fail cases, and \texttt{Recall@Tasks} decreases by 34.7\%.
-The largest drop occurs at the step level, where \texttt{Recall@Steps} declines by 49.0\%.
-These results indicate that accurate step decomposition plays an important role in determining whether a repository-level feature can be successfully implemented.